-The algorithms also take into account the conversion rate, or the share of people who download your app after seeing it in the search results.
-Both the Apple App Store and the Google Play Store want to provide users with a great user experience by showing the best apps in the search results.
+The algorithms also account for conversion rate (the share of people who download your app after seeing it in the search results).
+Both the Apple App Store and the Google Play Store want to provide users with a great user experience by showing the best possible apps in search results.
 If your app has a stable conversion rate for a specific keyword, it signals to the store that users are satisfied with the apps the algorithm is showing.

 4. Ratings & Reviews